 And yet, its geomorphology, which is simple in construction, is the interaction and culmination of a complex succession of large-scale tectonic and regional geologic events that spanned more than a billion years of Earth history, and involved the assembly and break-up of three supercontinents.
-This is its evolutionary story from the bottom up in space and time.
+This is its evolutionary story from the bottom up in space and time, presented in three posts.

 |The Falls of Iguazú from the Upper Circuit|

 Iguazú Falls is the second most popular tourist attraction in South America after Machu Picchu, drawing more than one million visitors annually.
 Here's a fantastic video of the Iguazú Falls taken from a drone.

 Part I summarizes the evolution of the Paraná Basin from its Rodinian roots in the late Precambrian through its transition from a West Gondwanan depocenter in the Paleozoic to a pre-rift Pangaean large igneous province in the Cretaceous.